 Last year I had two wonderful plants that I let go to seed.
 I shared here how to dry and harvest basil seeds.
-Sometimes when you let a plant go a few seeds will fall into the soil prior to picking.
+Sometimes when you let a plant go a few seeds fall into the soil prior to picking.

-When the last freeze finally left us I started seeing little specks of green popping through the soil.
+When the last freeze finally left I started seeing little specks of green popping through the soil.
 First it was two, then 6 and before I knew it I was counting in double digits.

 I knew my herb bed couldn’t handle this many plants so I decided to transplant one by one.